Tifarahani/Pewlett-Hackard-Analysis/README.md

 </p>

 ## Deliverable 1:  The Number of Retiring Employees by Title
-* The list of retiring employees
+ -The list of retiring employees
  -	The table includes employee number, first name, last name, title, from-date and to-date.
  -	The query returns 133,776 rows.
  -	The table displays a list of employees who is going to retire in the next few years.